kevinsea/Insight-Wiki-Stage/Querying for Objects.md

 		List<Beer> beer = Database.Connection().QuerySql<Beer>("SELECT * FROM Beer WHERE Name = @Name", new { Name = "IPA" });

-If you already have an IDataReader (from any source!), you can use the ToList extension to convert the reader to objects:;
+If you already have an IDataReader (from any source!), you can use the ToList extension to convert the reader to objects:

 		using (SqlConnection connection = Database.Open())
 		using (IDataReader reader = connection.GetReader("FindBeer", new { Name = "IPA" }))